Secrets of the Silent Witch

 Secrets of the Silent Witch (サイレント・ウィッチ 沈黙の魔女の隠しごと, Sairento Witchi: Chinmoku no Majo no Kakushigoto) is a Japanese light novel series written by Matsuri Isora and illustrated by Nanna Fujimi.
 It was initially serialized on the user-generated novel publishing website Shōsetsuka ni Narō from February to October 2020.
 It was later acquired by Fujimi Shobo who began to publish it under their Kadokawa Books imprint in June 2021.
 A manga adaptation illustrated by Tobi Tana began serialization on Enterbrain's josei manga magazine B's Log Comic manga website in July 2021.
 An anime television series adaptation produced by Studio Gokumi aired from July to October 2025.

 Plot

-Monica Everett is a genius mage.
-She is also the only person in the Kingdom of Ridill capable of using Unchanted Magecraft.
-At the age of 15, she was chosen to be one of the Seven Sages, the kingdom's greatest mages, becoming the youngest person to accomplish the feat.
-However, Monica suffers from social anxiety so severe that she struggles to properly utter even a word in public.
-This was, in fact, the catalyst that led to her devising her signature skill.
-As such, she's all too happy to seclude herself at her mountain cabin with nothing but her beloved numbers for company.
-However, when a colleague visits with a particularly sensitive mission involving royalty, Monica is forced into a world that she thought she'd left behind - school!
-Forced to enroll at Serendia Academy, an illustrious place of learning for future young nobles, Monica will have to put her best foot forward to face challenges both old and new, all the while encountering friends, enemies, and everything in between.
+Monica Everett is a young mage who suffers from intense social anxiety.
+A child prodigy, she became the youngest person to be appointed to the Seven Sages, the most powerful mages in the Kingdom of Ridill, at the age of 15.
+This was due to her development of unchanted spellcasting, an unprecedented skill among mages and a coping mechanism she devised for her anxious personality.

+Everett is eventually forced to abandon her reclusive lifestyle when she is entrusted a mission to infiltrate Serendia Academy, a preparatory school for nobles, and guard Felix Arc Ridill, the second prince of the kingdom.
+The series follows Everett's life as she carries out her mission and confronts her social anxiety to do so.